-'Yes' to any of the following indicates the need to implement control measures Entanglement Yes No Can a person's hair, clothing, gloves, necktie, jewellery, cleaning brush or rag become entangled with moving parts of the plant?
+'Yes' to any of the following indicates the need to implement control measures

+Entanglement Yes No Can a person's hair, clothing, gloves, necktie, jewellery, cleaning brush or rag become entangled with moving parts of the plant?
 Crushing Yes No Can anyone be crushed due to: material falling off the plant? uncontrolled or unexpected movement of the plant? lack of capacity for the plant to be slowed, stopped or immobilised? the plant tipping or rolling over? parts of the plant collapsing? coming into contact with moving parts of the plant during testing, inspection, operation, maintenance, cleaning or repair? being thrown off or under plant? being trapped between the plant and materials or fixed structures? other factors not mentioned?
-Cutting, Stabbing or Puncturing Yes No Can anyone be stabbed or punctured due to: coming in contact with sharp or flying objects? coming in contact with moving parts during testing, inspection, operation, maintenance, cleaning or repair? the plant, parts of the plant or work pieces disintegrating? work pieces being ejected? the mobility of the plant? uncontrolled or unexpected movement of the plant? other factors not mentioned?
-Shearing Yes No Can anyone's body parts be sheared between two parts of the plant, or between a part of the plant and a work piece or structure?
-Striking Yes No
+Cutting, Stabbing or Puncturing Yes No Cutting, Stabbing or Puncturing Can anyone be stabbed or punctured due to: coming in contact with sharp or flying objects? coming in contact with moving parts during testing, inspection, operation, maintenance, cleaning or repair? the plant, parts of the plant or work pieces disintegrating? work pieces being ejected? the mobility of the plant? uncontrolled or unexpected movement of the plant? other factors not mentioned?
+Yes No Can anyone be stabbed or punctured due to: coming in contact with sharp or flying objects? coming in contact with moving parts during testing, inspection, operation, maintenance, cleaning or repair? the plant, parts of the plant or work pieces disintegrating? work pieces being ejected? the mobility of the plant? uncontrolled or unexpected movement of the plant?
+Can anyone be stabbed or punctured due to: coming in contact with sharp or flying objects? coming in contact with moving parts during testing, inspection, operation, maintenance, cleaning or repair? the plant, parts of the plant or work pieces disintegrating? work pieces being ejected? the mobility of the plant? uncontrolled or unexpected movement of the plant? other factors not mentioned?

-'Yes' to any of the following indicates the need to implement control measures Can anyone be struck by moving objects due to: - uncontrolled or unexpected movement of the plant or material handled by the plant? - the plant, parts of the plant or work pieces disintegrating? - work pieces being ejected? - mobility of the plant? - other factors not mentioned?
+'Yes' to any of the following indicates the need to implement control measures Can anyone be struck by moving objects due to: uncontrolled or unexpected movement of the plant or material handled by the plant? the plant, parts of the plant or work pieces disintegrating? work pieces being ejected? mobility of the plant? other factors not mentioned?
 High Pressure Fluid Yes No Can anyone come into contact with fluids under high pressure, due to plant failure or misuse of the plant?
 Electrical Yes No Can anyone be injured by electrical shock or burnt due to: the plant contacting live electrical conductors? the plant working in close proximity to electrical conductors? overload of electrical circuits? damaged or poorly maintained electrical leads and cables? damaged electrical switches? water near electrical equipment? lack of isolation procedures? other factors not mentioned?
 Explosion Yes No Can anyone be injured by explosion of gases, vapours, liquids, dusts or other substances, triggered by the operation of the plant or by material handled by the plant?
-Slipping, Tripping and Falling Yes No Can anyone using the plant, or in the vicinity of the plant, slip, trip or fall due to: - uneven or slippery work surfaces? - poor housekeeping, for example offcuts, cables, hoses obstructing walkways, spills not cleaned up? - obstacles being placed in the vicinity of the plant? - other factors not mentioned?
+Slipping, Tripping and Falling Yes No Can anyone using the plant, or in the vicinity of the plant, slip, trip or fall due to: uneven or slippery work surfaces? poor housekeeping, for example offcuts, cables, hoses obstructing walkways, spills not cleaned up? obstacles being placed in the vicinity of the plant? other factors not mentioned?